Top 2018 Home Improvements Seniors Should Invest In

 Solar panels are mounted on a roof or garage.
 The panels are designed to convert sunlight into energy without any moving parts or waste.
 These panels can increase home values while decreasing monthly energy costs.
 According to an analysis by the US Energy Information Administration (EIA), costs to install solar panels vary widely by area but have steadily decreased over time.
 Initially, the equipment may seem expensive to install but data suggests that the average U.S. household can break even on a solar energy system in just 7 years.

 In addition to monthly energy bill savings, an added perk for seniors or anyone electing to install solar electric panels and/or solar water heaters in the US can receive energy efficient property credits from the Internal Revenue Service (IRS) of up to 30 percent of the cost of the qualified product.

 Whether it’s January in windy Chicago or July in humid Houston, windows that are old, warped, or improperly installed can be a detriment to reliable indoor climate control.
 There are several options to consider when improving your windows.
 Frame material and pane spacers—like vinyl or fiberglass—can reduce temperature transfer and prevent condensation.
-Multi-pane windows are designed to insulate against outside temperature and noise, and gas fills can be used between panes to further insulate.
+A triple pane window is designed to insulate against outside temperature and noise, and gas fills can be used between panes to further insulate.
 Sometimes, special glass coating is applied to reflect infrared and ultraviolet light.

 If you’re a senior who’s looking to add not just energy efficiency to your home, but convenience, too, you’ll want to check out automatic window shades.
 Designed to automatically open or close at high-temperature periods, these automatic shades buffer temperature extremes during the day.